ArcelorMittal taps into China's booming market for growth

 | Loudi CHINA

-Loudi CHINA ArcelorMittal, the world's top steelmaker, said on Sunday it would use its Chinese joint venture to tap into the country's fast-growing car market, helping offset slackening steel demand on the back of a slowing economy.
+Loudi CHINA ArcelorMittal (ISPA.AS), the world's top steelmaker, said on Sunday it would use its Chinese joint venture to tap into the country's fast-growing car market, helping offset slackening steel demand on the back of a slowing economy.

 "Demand for autos in China will continue to grow.
 Today, China produces about 20 million cars per year ... so there is demand for these kind of niche products, like the ultra light-weight auto steel," Lakshmi Mittal, the company's chief executive, told Reuters in an interview in central Hunan province.